alexpaul/Firebase-Security-Rules/README.md

 Firebase rules has a similar structure to Javascript and JSON.
 It's a language based on the [Common Expression Language (CEL)]() that uses `match` and `allow` statements that support conditionally granted access.

+## An example use case

+In an app you may want to allow a blogger to **delete** their post from a feed but prevent another blogger from accidentally deleting that post.
+This is where Firebase security rules shines.
+It's fine to write this rule in the client app but it's best practice to have this login on your server, in this case Firebase Firestore or Firebase storage.

 #### Basic structure

 ```javascript